sushantk08/scraper-entity-resolution/README.md

-python resolve.py              # accepted pairs -> entities, plus the closure audit python sweep.py                # the three policies over 20 paired splits python error_analysis.py       # the pairs that go wrong, individually python -m pytest -q            # 40 tests, all offline
+python resolve.py              # accepted pairs -> entities, plus the closure audit python sweep.py                # the three policies over 20 paired splits python error_analysis.py       # the pairs that go wrong, individually python -m pytest -q            # 60 tests, all offline
 ```

-`perturb.py` comes before `store.py` because the loader reads all three sources,
-and two of them are files `perturb.py` writes. `resolve.py` reads its records out
+`store.py` loads all three sources, two of which are files `perturb.py` writes.
+Both are committed, so on a fresh clone it loads them whether or not `perturb.py`
+has run - verified on a clean clone, where it loaded all three either way.
+The order
+above records where those files come from rather than a dependency.
+Two dependencies
+are real: `store.py` refuses to run before `clean.py` rather than loading the
-of the database, so it needs `store.py` to have run.
+unvalidated raw scrape, and `resolve.py` reads its records out of the database, so
+it does need `store.py` first.

 `data/books.csv` is committed, so every step from `clean.py` onwards runs without
 touching the live site. `data/books_clean.csv` and `data/pipeline.db` are **not**